itsschwer/gateways/README.md

 Additionally, Gateways are dimension-locked, meaning that, for example, players can't abuse the Nether distance scaling to travel incredibly far by using Overworld positions for Nether Gateways.

-### Breaking
-This datapack does not provide any methods of destroying End Gateway blocks.
-To do so, player's can use the 'domes' of Huge Red Mushrooms to replace the Gateway block or the headless piston exploit.

 ## Guide
 *This datapack was developed in 1.17 (`"pack_format": 7`) but should be compatible with versions using an equivalent or greater `pack_format`, barring major changes to commands/datapacks.*